uihyun/token-visualizer/README.md

     -d  user dictionary path
 ```

-It will generate two files `.dot` for Graphviz and `.jpg` that includes a Viterbi lattice result.
+CLI mode will generate two files `.dot` for Graphviz and `.jpg` that includes a Viterbi lattice result.

 ## Examples